RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/32-JNA.md

 <sup>13</sup> Nevertheless the men rowed hard to bring [it] to the land; but they could not: for the sea wrought, and was tempestuous against them.
 <sup>14</sup> Wherefore they cried unto the LORD, and said, We beseech thee, O LORD, we beseech thee, let us not perish for this man’s life, and lay not upon us innocent blood: for thou, O LORD, hast done as it pleased thee.
 <sup>15</sup> So they took up Jonah, and cast him forth into the sea: and the sea ceased from her raging.
-<sup>16</sup> Then the men feared the LORD exceedingly , and offered a sacrifice unto the LORD, and made vows.
+<sup>16</sup> Then the men feared the LORD exceedingly, and offered a sacrifice unto the LORD, and made vows.
 <sup>17</sup> Now the LORD had prepared a great fish to swallow up Jonah.
 And Jonah was in the belly of the fish three days and three nights.
 ## Chapter 2